Anthony Phillips: Albums

 In 1987, Phillips went to the US to promote Private Parts & Pieces VII: Slow Waves, Soft Stars as it has attracted some attention in the ambient and New-age circles.
 During his visit he was a guest presenter for VH1, and a proposed album for the New-age label Windham Hill Records was shelved as he "got the brief so completely wrong".
-His fortunes increased soon after, when he signed a publishing deal with Virgin Records as a television and film writer, which also granted him an advance, two studio album releases, and a reissue of his back catalogue.
+Some of this material was later included on his 2024 album, The Golden Hour – Private Parts And Pieces XII.
+His fortunes increased soon after the project with Windham Hill Records collapsed, when he signed a publishing deal with Virgin Records as a television and film writer, which also granted him an advance, two studio album releases, and a reissue of his back catalogue.
 This allowed him to purchase new equipment and marked a return to making a full-scale album, the instrumental Slow Dance.

 In 1988 he recorded an album with Harry Williamson called Tarka.
 The album's cover featured a picture of a woman and did not credit Phillips or Williamson, which led to it often being filed under "female vocalist" in record shops.
 Phillips returned to the acoustic guitar with Field Day in 2005.

 In 2014, Esoteric Recordings acquired Phillips' back catalogue and began a reissue campaign of most of his albums with bonus content.

 In 2024, Phillips revealed he had a potential new album of solo piano pieces, but ongoing wrist problems has prevented him completing it.
 He had expressed a wish to produce another full-scale album like Slow Dance, but said he lacked energy to practice, write, and record, and was no longer interested to become familiar with contemporary recording equipment.